hmteditors/chs2019-C/presentation/My_Presentation.md

 ---

-What do these two points suggest:
+**How similar are the manuscript pages?**

 - Evidence from ten pages: Ven.
 A and Upsilon 1.1 have the same # of lines per page.
 Most pages have 24 or 25 lines.

+---

+What do these two points suggest:

 - Both scribes are likely copying from the same manuscript, but had different interests.
   - The Venetus A scribe may have had access to a book of notes on Iliad similes.
 (Simile 139)